Reviewing assignments automatically

 To check that multiple conditions are met, list them in the

-In this example, the uses has to do two actions: fill out the text field and click the link in the interface.
+In this example, a Toloker has to do two actions: to fill in the text field and to click the link in the interface.
 The “Submit” button won't work until both conditions are met.

 To check that at least one of the conditions is met, list the conditions in the

-In this example, the user has to perform at least one of the two actions: select “Nothing is written there” or fill out the “What is written on the image?” field.
+In this example, a Toloker has to perform at least one of the two actions: to select “Nothing is written there” or to fill in the “What is written on the image?” field.
 The “Submit” button won't work until one of the conditions is met.

 Checking conditions for specific components

-In this example, the user has to click the link in the interface, otherwise the “Submit” button won't work.
+In this example, a Toloker has to click the link in the interface, otherwise the “Submit” button won't work.

 Can't find the desired component?